K0RCH/PointsApp/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/K0RCH/PointsApp?label=Last%20commit&logo=GitHub&style=flat-square)
 ![GitHub repo size](https://img.shields.io/github/repo-size/K0RCH/PointsApp?label=Repo%20size&logo=GitHub&style=flat-square)

+This repository (on the master branch) contains the last stable version of the application.
 All of important things are below. **Be careful** - the app is still in development!
 Several things may not work.
+If you feel that not all things have been explained, please contact me.
+You can find my contact details in the [author>contact](https://github.com/K0RCH/PointsApp#author-) section.

 ## About The App ℹ️